kartikeyonweb/Portfolio-website/README.md

 ```

-Then you can install the dependencies either using NPM:
+Then you can install the dependencies using NPM:

 ```
 # Install dependencies